 At level 52, Chesnaught can learn Pain Split.
 It is a Normal type move that doesn't deal damage like other moves.
 It instead adds Chesnaught's Health and the opponents Health together and then cuts it in half.
 It then gives each half to each Pokémon.
 This is a great way for Chesnaught to get back into a fight after taking a large hit.

 At level 55, Chesnaught can learn Wood Hammer.
 Finally, a new Grass type move!
 Wood Hammer does great damage, but also causes Chesnaught to take recoil damage.
-This damage can be healed with Leech Seed or if Chesnaught's health has gotten low, but your opponents is still high you can use Pain Split to gain it back.
+This damage can be healed with Leech Seed.
+If Chesnaught's health has gotten low but your opponents health is still high, you can use Pain Split to gain it back.

 At level 60, Chesnaught can learn Hammer Arm.
 Finally, a Fighting type move that deals damage!
 Hammer Arm deals a ton of damage, but lowers Chesnaught's Speed.
 Guess who doesn't care because of their already low Speed?
 Chesnaught!